RichardLoProjects/DF_2024_wk17_Pyspark/README.md

 ### Conclusion

-It was discovered that `decision_trees` seemed to solve customer churn better than the other models.
+It was discovered that `gradient_boosted_trees` seemed to solve customer churn better than the other models.
 Using accuracy as the metric, here's how the models performed:

-- logistic regression: `79.1%`
+- logistic regression: `78.16%`
-- decision trees: `81.9%`
+- decision trees: `82.07%`
-- gradient boosted trees: `81.6%`
+- gradient boosted trees: `82.13%`
-- random forest: `79.1%`
+- random forest: `80.64%`

-More metrics are reported in the `ML_Piplines` notebook.
+More metrics are reported in the `ML_Piplines` notebook such as: recall, precision, and AUC.